9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 • Das Schmetterlingshaus, Hofburg Royal Palace, situated in the Burggarten, a couple of minutes from the Opera House (the nearest parking areas are Am Museumsquartier or Operngarage)

-• Open daily April to October 10 am–5 pm (until 6:30 pm Fridays to Sundays), November to March daily 10 am to 4 pm
+• Open daily from April to October 10 am–5 pm (until 6:30 pm Fridays to Sundays), November to March daily 10 am to 4 pm

 • Tickets cost €9